 Drug-taking among university students in America is really little different from drug-taking among their contemporaries in England.
 Some do it all the time, some never touch the stuff.
 The range of drugs is also pretty similar – rich, spoilt kids do cocaine, everyone else smokes pot, and the experimental ones swallow any pill going.

 If there is one small difference, it is that marijuana is probably even more popular among students in the US than it is in the UK.

 The reason for this is probably because alcohol is so much harder to come by for under-21s in America, and it is often easier to smoke a joint in your dorm room than be chucked out by bar after bar on a Saturday night.

 Since the joys of Woodstock and the Swinging Sixties, pot has never really relinquished its place as drug of choice for students eager to escape reality.
 However, this is not to say the American bureaucracy is willing to overlook a bunch of stoned students.
-Drug laws can be pretty tough and, in case you need reminding, as an international student you are particularly liable for harsh punishment - but the laws vary by state and the key is to know the local rules pertaining to drug offences.
+Drug laws can be pretty tough - and, in case you need reminding, as an international student you are particularly liable for harsh punishment - but the laws vary by state and the key is to know the local rules pertaining to drug offences.

 Also, if you are an athete or going through the recruiting process for any money-making finance jobs, you should be warned that random drug-testing is one of the perils of the process and something that has succeeded in dashing the hopes of many an ambitious stoner.